BestTimesToVisit.com Logo

 Lemon Grove Tour and Limoncello Tasting

 Immerse yourself in the fragrant world of Sorrento's famous lemons with a guided tour of a local lemon grove.
-Learn about the cultivation of these giant, aromatic fruits and, of course, enjoy a tasting of authentic, homemade Limoncello – the perfect digestif after a hearty meal.
+Learn about the cultivation process and the secrets behind authentic Limoncello, followed by a tasting of this iconic liqueur.
+Many farms offer their own unique recipes and delicious lemon-based treats.

 See all 8 things to do →